No relief from storms in south-eastern Europe

+Water masses make their way through the streets, sweeping people and cars away: Greece is experiencing a rain disaster.
+Western Turkey and Bulgaria are also affected.

-IThe situation remains tense in the regions of south-eastern Europe affected by severe storms.
+Athens/Istanbul – The situation remains tense in the regions of Southeast Europe affected by severe storms.
 In Bulgaria, Greece and Turkey, the heavy rains have so far claimed at least 14 lives.
 The situation in Central Greece is particularly dramatic.
-There the fire brigade recovered the body of a man near the city of Karditsa on Wednesday evening.
+There the fire brigade recovered the body of a man near the city of Karditsa yesterday evening.
 The victim was discovered under a car, the fire department said.
 Meanwhile, EU politicians are calling for more support for the affected countries.

 Heavy rain had caused rivers to burst their banks.
 Many roads and bridges were destroyed or badly damaged.
 Chaos reigned in central Greece on Wednesday.
 In the meantime, around 400 people were waiting on a ferry in the bay in front of the port city of Volos, which was not allowed to dock due to the storm damage.

-Greek geologist Efthymis Lekkas said it was not possible to make a definitive assessment of the number of fatalities.
+Greek geologist Efthymis Lekkas told journalists that a conclusive assessment of the fatalities was not possible.
 Numerous villages in the regions affected by the storms cannot currently be reached due to landslides and some also have no electricity, no mobile phone network and no Internet.

 There were seven deaths in Turkey as of Wednesday; Another 31 people were injured, it said.
 There were at least four dead on the Bulgarian Black Sea coast, in Greece the number of victims was three by Wednesday evening.
 In Turkey, the metropolis of Istanbul was also affected by flooding.
 In Bulgaria, the storm raged on the Black Sea coast.